nboyd73/open-process-export-converter/README.md

 Users should still handle exported data in accordance with their organisation's information governance and data protection policies.

-**Running locally**

-The converter can also be used without GitHub Pages.

-Download index.html from this repository.

-Save it to your computer.

-Open the file using a modern web browser such as Microsoft Edge, Google Chrome or Firefox.

-No installation is required.

 **Requirements**

 The converter requires: